BCISOFT/sentinel-docs/docs/features/access-control.md

 1. **Whitelist check**: On every back-office request, Sentinel resolves the visitor's real IP address (proxy and CDN aware, shared with the other protections) and compares it against the whitelist.
 2. **Stealth blocking**: If the address does not match any entry, the visitor is redirected to the shop's 404 page.
 No login form, no error message — nothing reveals that a back office exists at this URL.
+3. **Checked before anything runs**: the address is verified on every back-office request, before any controller executes.
+Credentials submitted from a blocked address are never even checked, and routes that answer with JSON or a redirect are filtered too.
 3. **Logging**: Every blocked attempt is recorded in the [Security Logs](./security-logs.md) with the event type *Back Office Access Blocked*, including the IP address, the requested URI and the user agent.

 The front office is never affected: customers can browse and order normally regardless of the whitelist.